uiuc-ae-computing/uiuc-ae-computing.github.io/docs/setup-tutorials/python-setup-windows.md

 >
 > When we say "open a terminal," what we mean is to start the **Terminal** application.
 Here is one way to do that:
 >
-> If Miniconda is installed, then use the Start menu to search for and open an **Anaconda Prompt**.
+> If Miniconda is installed, then use the Start menu to search for and open an **Anaconda Powershell Prompt**.
-> * Type "Anaconda Prompt" in the search field.
+> * Type "Anaconda Powershell Prompt" in the search field.
-> * Click Anaconda Prompt.
+> * Click Anaconda Powershell Prompt.
 >
 > There may be other words in the titles of these two applications — for example, “Anaconda Prompt” may appear as “Anaconda Prompt (Miniconda3).”
 >
-> See documentation on [Anaconda Prompt](https://www.anaconda.com/docs/reference/glossary#anaconda-prompt) for more information.
+> See documentation on [Anaconda Powershell Prompt](https://www.anaconda.com/docs/reference/glossary#anaconda-prompt) for more information.
 Note that it is often helpful to have more than one terminal window open at the same time (or more than one tab in the same window).

 {: .note-title}
 > How to run a command